-Trent Alston has a commercial and robust level of expertise combined with a unique ability to forge capital partnerships, work cross cultures, interpret complex data and use it for commercial advantage.
-This experience has been gained over 30 years in the construction, development, real estate investment and funds management industries during his time at Lend Lease, Colonial First State Global Asset Management, Challenger Limited and most recently as a Non-Executive Director at ASX listed Abacus Property Group.
+Trent Alston has a commercial and robust level of expertise combined with an ability to forge capital partnerships, work cross cultures, interpret complex data and use it for commercial advantage.
+This experience has been gained as an executive with over 30 years in the construction, development, real estate investment and funds management industries during his time at Lendlease, Colonial First State Global Asset Management and Challenger Limited.

 Trent also has over 15 years’ experience with Japanese inbound and outbound investment including joint ventures with MUFG, MS&AD and Kenedix as well as the establishment of Challenger’s fully licenced real estate platform in Japan.
 This included development of strategy, business relationships, investment and funds management together with full operational responsibilities.

 Trent’s experience covers logistics, office, retail, residential and mixed-use assets plus real estate lending and involved establishing capital partnerships with leading sovereign funds and global institutions.
 This included delivery of complex projects with $1B+ budgets and responsibility for the investment and business strategy +$10bn real estate business platforms across Australia and Japan.